Nadine1818/ecommerce-sales-agent/README.md

 Because ChromaDB is a normal Python object the app talks to directly (not swapped out per-request), any add/edit/delete from the dashboard is reflected in the very next retrieval — there's no separate "republish" step.

-**Two ways new content gets into the RAG store:**
+**How new content gets into the RAG store:**
-1. **Products** are ingested from the live SQL `Product` table by running `python ingest_knowledge_base.py`.
-This script also *reconciles deletions*: it computes the current set of product ids and removes any stale product vectors left over from products that no longer exist in the database.
+- **Products** added, edited, or deleted through the **admin dashboard** (`/dashboard/products`) sync into RAG immediately — the same `add_or_update_item`/`delete_item` calls the RAG management pages use — so a product created there is searchable right away, no script needed.
+For products that enter the database another way (e.g. `seed.py`, or a bulk import outside the dashboard), running `python ingest_knowledge_base.py` picks them up: it ingests every product currently in the SQL `Product` table and also *reconciles deletions* — it computes the current set of product ids and removes any stale product vectors left over from products no longer in the database (covering products removed by anything other than the dashboard's own delete, which already cleans up its own RAG entry immediately).
-2. **FAQs and policies** start from the hardcoded seed list in `app/rag/knowledge_data.py`, but from that point on are fully managed live through the **admin dashboard** (add / edit / delete), which calls `ingest.py` directly — no re-running of any script needed.
+- **FAQs and policies** start from the hardcoded seed list in `app/rag/knowledge_data.py`, but from that point on are fully managed live through the **admin dashboard** (add / edit / delete), which calls `ingest.py` directly — no re-running of any script needed.

 ---